Saturday, July 14, 2018

 Tuesday, May 29, 2018

-Loaded my new Nissan Murano with my suitcase and camera and drove to my sisters to meet them for our trip.
-While waiting for them to finish getting ready I went outside and took some pictures.
-There were birdhouses in different shapes and sizes filled with bird feed atop tall poles, along with wind-chimes, and deer antlers.
+Loaded my new Nissan Murano with my suitcase and camera and drove to my sister's to meet them for our trip.
+While they finished getting ready, I went outside and took some pictures.
+There were birdhouses in various shapes and sizes, filled with bird feed, atop tall poles, along with wind chimes and deer antlers.

-Standing next to a mailbox, I saw a bicycle covered with vines of purple flowers, its basket was filled with lots of pink flowers.
+Standing next to a mailbox, I saw a bicycle covered in purple flowers; its basket was filled with pink flowers.

-On top, of the fence post, See Rock City, on both sides red rose bushes stood a birdhouse.
+On top of the fence post, overlooking See Rock City, stood a birdhouse, surrounded by red rose bushes on both sides.

 A flower bed with several greenery plants, stepping pads, a wooden bench, a wagon wheel, a pot, and water flowing from a small pump down a wooden plank into a bucket.

-All this was enclosed and the ground was covered in mulch, a birdhouse, and a fence on the backside.
-There was a brick path leading up to the home next to the path stood another flower bed, a tall pole with a birdhouse, a wooden sign that read HOME, and atop was a big black dinner bell.
+All this was enclosed, and the ground was covered with mulch, a birdhouse, and a fence on the back side.
+There was a brick path leading up to the home.
+Next to the path stood another flower bed, a tall pole with a birdhouse, a wooden sign that read HOME, and, atop, a big black dinner bell.
 All around the home were flowerbeds dotted with greenery and orange/yellow tubed blooms.
-In the distance stood an outhouse, with a washtub hanging on the side.
+In the distance stood an outhouse with a washtub hanging on the side.
 A cabin with wooden steps on two sides, two wagon wheels, a dipper, cowbells, a bucket, and other paraphernalia hanging from the porch.
-A black mailbox number 146 standing next to the steps waiting for delivery.
+A black mailbox, number 146, is standing next to the steps, waiting for delivery.
 Jumping, playing, and hiding among the tall flowers was their bulldog puppy.

 Red Roses